Are you struggling to study? Too many distractions or just haven’t got the right flow? Revamp your study space!

 It is a study space for a reason.
 Eliminate the distractions.
 Put your phone away, close down your social media and online shopping windows and put the snacks away!
 Your study space is for studying.

 If you follow these tips, you will create a perfect study space.
-Remember, take breaks and create time to relax and have fun.
+Remember, take breaks and make time to relax.

 HAVE FUN STUDYING!